fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 * [Singapore (SIN) to Sydney (SYD)](https://awardfares.com/search?SIN.SYD.;a:SQ;z:sas): This popular route links Singapore with Australia's iconic city, ideal for both business and leisure travelers.
 * [Singapore (SIN) to Tokyo (NRT/HND)](https://awardfares.com/search?SIN.area:TYO.;a:SQ;z:sas): A major connection between Southeast Asia and Japan, offering a taste of two vibrant Asian cultures.
 * [Singapore (SIN) to London (LHR)](https://awardfares.com/search?SIN.LHR.;a:SQ;z:sas): Another flagship long-haul route, this flight bridges Singapore with one of Europe's primary hubs.

-**Known Issues with EuroBonus**: These awards are not bookable online.
-Singapore Suites are also not bookable using EuroBonus points.

 **More Posts**: